 In fact, using it as a CRM is not much different than using Excel or Google Sheets as your CRM.
 It'll "work" as a contact book, but it'll never actually be what a business needs to scale.

 Overall, while as tempting as it may be to use Airtable as your business CRM, it is actually a pretty lackluster CRM.
-If you truly care about what makes a tool good at relationship management and managing your business processes, look to using a proper CRM.
+If you truly care about what makes a tool good at customer relationship management and managing your business processes, look to using a proper CRM.

 Looking for a CRM?
 Our team can give you an unbiased opinion and point you in the right direction based on your business needs.
 Request a free CRM Audit here.

-When should I use Airtable?
+When Should I Use Airtable?

 Check out our Airtable integrations here.